Length of the walkway

 The walk from the Viaduct Harbour along Customs Street takes you along reclaimed land.

 Located on the slopes and adjacent to Maungawhau is Eden Gardens.
-Melville Park, located between St Andrews Road and Gillies Avenue, is home to Auckland women's hockey and cricket including a croquet club.
+Melville Park, located between St Andrews Road and Gillies Avenue, is home to Auckland women's hockey and cricket as well as a croquet club.

 Cornwall Park and One Tree Hill Domain together make up 220ha of Auckland's most striking landscape.